-The Oregon Branch of the International Dyslexia Association (ORBIDA) focuses on increasing public awareness of how dyslexia affects both children and adults.
+The International Dyslexia Association – Oregon Branch focuses on increasing public awareness of how dyslexia affects both children and adults.

 The Blosser Center for Dyslexia Resources is the only independent, non-profit center in the Northwest accredited by the Academy of Orton-Gillingham Practitioners and Educators.
 We are dedicated to helping children and adults achieve their potential despite dyslexia or related literacy difficulties.
 The Blosser Center was founded in 2000 to continue the educational and advocacy work of Dorothy Blosser Whitehead, M.S., a nationally recognized leader in establishing standards for reading specialists.

 The Academy of Orton-Gillingham Practitioners and Educators was established in 1995 to set and maintain professional and ethical standards for the practice of the Orton-Gillingham Approach.
 It certifies individuals and accredits instructional and training programs that meet these standards.
 AOGPE promotes public awareness of the need of individuals with dyslexia and of the Orton-Gillingham Approach for the treatment of dyslexia.

 Susan Barton is recognized internationally as an expert in dyslexia.
 She is in the Hall of Honor at the headquarters of the International Dyslexia Association.
 Her goal is to help parents, teachers, and others understand dyslexia—so they can provide the right type of help.